lizdebiase/agile/README.md

 # 6.Coding Practices & Automated Testing

-In order to maintain healthy code among the team, any team shared code was subjected to rigorous automated tests on various perspectives of quality, including code, security, performance, and functionality.
+In order to maintain healthy code, shared code was subjected to rigorous automated tests on various perspectives of quality, including code, security, performance, and functionality.
 Tests were executed automatically as developers submitted code to the repository.
 Feedback was made available to developers within minutes of the submission on a variety of criteria explained below.
 If all tests were successful a deployment was automatically initiated and available for review on the appropriate environment

 We obtained feedback on our work code before it gets integrated into the codebase using: unit tests, code reviews and static code analysis.